Dr Thiranja Prasad Babarenda Gamage

 Thiranja Prasad Babarenda Gamage received a Bachelor of Biomedical Engineering with Honours from the Department of Engineering Science at the University of Auckland in 2008.
 In 2016, he completed a PhD at the Auckland Bioengineering Institute on Constitutive parameter identifiability and the design of experiments for applications in breast biomechanics under the supervision of Prof. Poul Nielsen and Prof. Martyn Nash.
 He is currently a postdoctoral research fellow at ABI, and a principal investigator in the Biomechanics for Breast Imaging research group.

 Biomechanics for breast cancer imaging

-Create and validate frameworks for identifying the mechanical properties of the skin in-vivo using non-invasive methods.
-The models are complemented with novel instrumentation and imaging techniques currently being developed at the ABI to create rich experimental datasets from which the mechanical properties can be more easily identified using design of experiment techniques.
+Creating and validating frameworks for identifying the mechanical properties of soft tissues using noninvasive methods.
+The models are complemented with novel instrumentation and imaging techniques that we are currently developing in the ABI Bioinstrumentation Laboratory to create rich experimental datasets that can maximise identifiability of the mechanical properties.

 Learn more about this research at the ABI's Lungs and Respiratory System project page.

 Areas of expertise

 soft tissue modelling

 statistical shape analysis

 - Maso Talou, G. D., Babarenda Gamage, T. P., Sagar, M., & Nash, M. P. (2020).
 Deep Learning Over Reduced Intrinsic Domains for Efficient Mechanics of the Left Ventricle.
 Frontiers in Physics, 810.3389/fphy.2020.00030